-An annual review is undertaken of the Register to determine any changes to the Register.
-Following this review, any new information is provided to Council's contractor Citywide Service Solutions Pty Ltd to ensure they are aware of the location of the additional significant trees.
+An annual review is undertaken to determine if there have been any changes to the Register.
+Following this review, any new information is provided to Council's tree maintenance contractor to ensure they are aware of the location of the additional significant trees.